 - Full fat coconut milk in your coffee, tea and/or smoothies

-One of my favorite fat bomb beverages is a matcha green tea latte with full fat coconut milk and 2 teaspoons of vanilla bean ghee.
-This keeps me feeling full and energized for at least 4 hours.
+One of my favorite fat-bomb beverages is a matcha latte with full fat coconut milk and vanilla bean ghee.
+This keeps me feeling full and energized for 5 hours or more!

 I always fill up on fat before I hit a holiday party. or aim to eat the fattiest snacks while I’m there, to keep my hormones happy and my hunger under control.

 Focus on filling up with healthy fats at least once a day and notice the way it makes you feel more full, more energized and craving free.

 Day 2 – Breathe Deeply

 This time of year we are in constant movement – decorating, planning, working, shopping, traveling, cooking, cleaning and socializing.
 While all of that is necessary and some of it is fun, it does take a toll on our hormonal health.